IIoT & Industry 4.0

 You can continue to read all about it here...but we'd rather show you.
 Schedule an online live virtual demo today to see our how BlueBay can help you connect your equipment to the Cloud for data acquisition and visualization as well as connectivity for remote support and service.

 The how, what, where, and when.

 First we need to decide what we're connecting to.
 Sometimes additional hardware is required to access the data from existing devices.
 Now we need to know what method we are going to need to access it.
 This will define how we get to the data.
 There are many industrial protocols that may need to be translated into an IIoT protocol like MQTT or OPC/UA.

 worry if you

 know what these are, we will help to guide you.

 What data are we trying to access?
 The are likely many variables we would like to access.
-These need to be defined and the data needs to be organized so that we ca send it where it needs to go.
+These need to be defined and the data needs to be organized so that we can send it where it needs to go.

 Where do you want to store the data?
 Sometimes this might be locally at the device itself, but more often you are going to want to be able to access the data remotely.
 Today, more people want instant access to visualize the data from an online dashboard in the Cloud that can be accessed from any device and from anywhere.
 Additionally, you may want to store the data either locally or remotely in something like a SQL database so that historical data can be mined at a later date.

 How often do you want to send this data?
 The frequency of sending data can affect the amount of data that is stored as well as cost if you are paying for a cloud based service to store and visualize your data.
 If you are sending data from a cellular connection, this can also affect the cost depending on the plan you have with your provider.

 Our IIoT Partners